The marinas received top marks for high standards of environmental information, management, safety, and boating services.

 The 'Jewel in the Crown'

-The Albert Dock and Salthouse Dock moorings are part of a UNESCO World Heritage Waterfront site in the heart of Liverpool City.
-With an abundance of character and steeped in maritime history, the ‘Jewel in the Crown’ Royal Albert Dock attracts millions of tourists every year, and we host a number of world class events from the waterspace.
+The Albert Dock and Salthouse Dock moorings are part of the former UNESCO World Heritage Waterfront site in the heart of Liverpool City.
+With an abundance of character and steeped in maritime history, the ‘Jewel in the Crown' Royal Albert Dock attracts millions of tourists every year, and we host a number of world class events from the waterspace.

 Both marinas consist of finger and linear pontoons, offering electricity and water supply and can accommodate up to 60 vessels large and small in Albert Dock and 46 visitor canal boat moorings and 20 long term moorings in Salthouse Dock.